dtcarls/fantasy_football_chat_bot/README.md

 - INIT_MSG: The message that the bot will say when it is started (“Hi” by default, can be blank for no message)
 - TOP_HALF_SCORING: If set to True, when standings are posted on Wednesday it will also include top half scoring wins
 - RANDOM_PHRASE: If set to 1, when matchups, heads up report, inactive report, waiver report, and final scores are posted, will include a random phrase from a list
+- EXTRA_TROPHIES: If set to 1, will award the additional trophies Week MVP, Week LVP, Overachiever, and Underachiever, when final scores are posted
 - ESPN_S2: Used for private leagues.
 See [Private Leagues Section](#private-leagues) for documentation
 - SWID: Used for private leagues.
 See [Private Leagues Section](#private-leagues) for documentation
 - ESPN_USERNAME: Used for private leagues.
 See [Private Leagues Section](#private-leagues) for documentation **Experimental, currently not working**